RRkundkar777/cds/README.md

 For Example, swapping of two variables requires an extra 'temp' variable.
 ```
 ```
 Space Complexity of an algorithm is total space taken by the algorithm with respect to the input size.
 It includes both Auxiliary space and the space used by input.
 ```
+Space complexity is the study of efficiency of algorithms.
+In present world, having a terrabyte disk space is very common.
+Therefore space complexity is
+of little significance.

+## Time Complexity of an algorithm